There's a shortage of nutrients needed to feed premature babies

-Drug shortages worsened by Hurricane Maria’s devastation on Puerto Rico is now threatening some of the most tiny and vulnerable patients in the U.S. — premature babies.
+Drug shortages worsened by Hurricane Maria’s devastation on Puerto Rico are now threatening some of the most tiny and vulnerable patients in the U.S. — premature babies.

 Power outages caused by the hurricane are still hitting production of saline solution, one of the most widely used medical supplies.
 But they’re also causing bottlenecks in the supply of amino acids used to feed very ill patients, including preemies, the Food and Drug Administration says.